 This section provides an overview of water resources near the Assessment Area and addresses water quantity and quality issues related to discharges to or appropriations from surface or groundwater, groundwater protection programs (e.g., sole source aquifers and recharge areas) and water quality degradation from temporary construction activities.
 Water quality and quantity changes can affect other environmental resources including but not limited to groundwater and drinking water supplies, threatened and endangered species, other fish and wildlife species, and wetlands.
-Potential effects to biological resources including threatened and endangered species and other fish and wildlife species are discussed in Section 3.5.
 Effects to surface and/or groundwater would be KPP Energy's responsibility and permitting requirements, typically through state agencies, would be adhered to.